CaptainACQ/f22raptor/README.md

 * 1/29 - Page settings are now saved between flights.
 Panels are dimmer when sim starts at night.
 Display knob now controls all screens and screen button brightness.
 Added two invisible knobs(view README for location and use).
+* 1/30 - Fly-By-Wire settings save between flights.
+Fixed bug where pressing back button on MFD's locked up the screen.
+Wrote custom potentiometer to handle exponential functions and handle values less than 1%(HUD now gets MUCH dimmer).
+Moved HUD from default AS3000 template to custom screen templates used by the MFD's(should be small improvement to performance/framerate).